Invasion of Poland: Soviet invasion

 Disposition of all troops following the Soviet invasion.

-From the beginning, the German government repeatedly asked Molotov whether the Soviet Union would keep to its side of the partition bargain.
+From the beginning, the German government repeatedly asked Vyacheslav Molotov whether the Soviet Union would keep to its side of the partition bargain.
 The Soviet forces were holding fast along their designated invasion points pending finalization of the five-month-long undeclared war with Japan in the Far East, successful end of the conflict for the Soviet Union, which occurred in the Battles of Khalkhin Gol.
 On 15 September 1939, Molotov and Shigenori Tōgō completed their agreement that ended the conflict, and the Nomonhan ceasefire went into effect on 16 September 1939.
-Now cleared of any "second front" threat from the Japanese, Soviet Premier Joseph Stalin ordered his forces into Poland on 17 September.
+Now cleared of any "second front" threat from the Japanese, Soviet leader Joseph Stalin ordered his forces into Poland on 17 September.
 It was agreed that the Soviets would relinquish its interest in the territories between the new border and Warsaw in exchange for inclusion of Lithuania in the Soviet "zone of interest".

 By 17 September, the Polish defence had already been broken and the only hope was to retreat and reorganize along the Romanian Bridgehead.
 However, the plans were rendered obsolete nearly overnight when the over 800,000-strong Soviet Red Army entered and created the Belarusian and Ukrainian fronts after they had invaded the eastern regions of Poland, in violation of the Riga Peace Treaty, the Soviet–Polish Non-Aggression Pact, and other international treaties, both bilateral and multilateral.
 (Note: Other treaties violated by the Soviet Union were the 1919 Covenant of the League of Nations (to which the Soviet Union adhered in 1934); the Briand-Kellogg Pact of 1928 and the 1933 London Convention on the Definition of Aggression.)
 Soviet diplomacy had lied that they were "protecting the Ukrainian and Belarusian minorities of eastern Poland since the Polish government had abandoned the country and the Polish state ceased to exist".

 The Polish border defence forces in the east, known as the Korpus Ochrony Pogranicza, had about 25 battalions.
 Rydz-Śmigły ordered them to fall back and not to engage the Soviets.
 That, however, did not prevent some clashes and small battles, such as the Battle of Grodno, as soldiers and locals attempted to defend the city.
 The Soviets executed numerous Polish officers, including prisoners of war like General Józef Olszyna-Wilczyński.
 The Organization of Ukrainian Nationalists rose against the Poles, and communist partisans organized local revolts, robbing and killing civilians.
 Those movements were quickly disciplined by the NKVD.
 The Soviet invasion was one of the decisive factors that convinced the Polish government that the war in Poland was lost.
 Before the Soviet attack from the east, the Polish military's plan had called for long-term defence against Germany in south-eastern Poland and to await relief from an attack by the Western Allies on Germany's western border.
 However, the Polish government refused to surrender or to negotiate peace with Germany.
 Instead, it ordered all units to evacuate Poland and to reorganize in France.